perrin-ay/perrin-ay.github.io/_posts/2023-02-20-A new bayesian approach to explanatory power.md

 But philosophical literature on explanatory reasoning generally takes the explanandum for granted.
 Discussions on explanatory reasoning and EP in the contexts of discovery and justification are concerned with the particular notion of EP that underwrites inference to explanans for already established explanandum’s.
 In either context, EP is solely located in driving inference to explanans as a reaction to a given and assumed explanandum.
 This was the case with PI as well where the inferential three-step pattern begins with surprise in E that is taken for granted and the notion of EP is only concerned with inference to reduce this surprise.
 S&S’s paper was also focused on explicating this notion of EP assuming surprise as a given.

 However, my Bayesian probabilistic analysis of PI does not take surprise for granted or the explanandum as a given.
-Following PI, this paper explicated an account of surprise as a function of the agents measure of EP, where the degree of surprise in E determines whether E qualifies as an explanandum or not.
+Following PI, this series of articles explicated an account of surprise as a function of the agents measure of EP, where the degree of surprise in E determines whether E qualifies as an explanandum or not.

 A summary of how we get to measure surprise as a function of EP and determine whether some encountered fact is an explanandum as discussed in this and previous articles is as follows: